Walabot-Projects/Walabot-PeopleCounter/README.md

-# WalaHost - A Walabot Application
+# PeopleCounter - A Walabot Application

 This is a simple Walabot application that detects people entering / exiting rooms.